Kalschatzi/learning_platform/content/module2/2-tcp-and-udp.md

 * Error checking – Uses checksums and acknowledgments to verify data integrity.
 * Flow control – Adjusts data transmission speed based on network conditions.

-This is used anywhere you need a reliable connectivity without any packet loss.
+TCP is used when you need a reliable connectivity without any packet loss.

 If humans spoke with each-other following the TCP rules, it would look something like this:
 {{< figure src="/images/module2/tcp-humans.png" >}}